 Our workers’ compensation lawyers in Reading, PA, are certified workers’ compensation specialists dedicated to providing personalized and attentive representation for every case.
 In addition to free consultations, we do not charge for case management.
 We’re also willing to travel to you if you are injured and cannot come to our offices.

 Our attorneys are trusted and certified workers’ compensation experts.
-Speak to a workers’ compensation attorney in Reading, PA, today by contacting Frommer D’Amico online or calling us at 717-400-1000 for a free consultation.
+Speak to a Reading workers’ compensation attorney today by contacting Frommer D’Amico online or calling us at 717-400-1000 for a free consultation.